Markup Calculator

 Worked Example

-The 60% markup translates to a 37.5% gross margin — these are not the same figure.
+The 60% markup produces only a 37.5% margin — always check the equivalent margin shown.

 Common Mistakes